Tools Article

 A Simple Setup Sequence

 Start with the smallest stack that lets you publish and learn.
 The point is not to assemble the perfect ecosystem.
-The point is to get moving without clutter.

-1. Set up one publishing home base.
+1. Set up your publishing home base

 Once you have traffic and a clearer content pattern, you can add better tooling.
 Before that, extra software usually just adds decisions.